-Custom illustrations are used to inform and satisfy the visual needs of your audience.
+Custom illustrations inform and satisfy the visual needs of your audience.
 Without them, your company won’t stand a chance against its competitors.

 In this article, you’ll learn everything there is to know about custom illustrations and how they can help your company establish a strong and compelling presence online.